North Eastern Railway War Memorial: Inception

 The memorial viewed from Station Road with the city walls in the background; the memorial was originally to abut the wall but the design had to be modified after it proved controversial.

 At a meeting in April 1919, the NER's board discussed the idea of a war memorial, and decided that it should be of "an ornamental, rather than of a utilitarian character".
-The board initially planned to seek donations for the project from it workforce, but changed its mind after the general manager reported that the idea met with widespread disapproval among employees.
+The board initially planned to seek donations for the project from its workforce, but changed its mind after the general manager reported that the idea met with widespread disapproval among employees.
 It then formed a subcommittee to consider possible designs and propose a suitable budget.
 At the company's annual general meeting in February 1920, a resolution was passed allocating a budget of £20,000 for the designing and building of a memorial.
 The board commissioned Lutyens, which was confirmed in October 1921, for a fee of £700 plus travel and out-of-pocket expenses.
 The NER's deputy general manager explained that Lutyens had been chosen because he was "the fashionable architect and therefore could do no wrong".

 The project became embroiled in a controversy surrounding its size and location, which grew to envelop the proposed York City War Memorial.
 Following the railway company's lead, the City War Memorial Committee also appointed Lutyens, and endorsed his plan for a Stone of Remembrance elevated on a large plinth in the moat by Lendal Bridge, 100 yd from the proposed site of the NER's memorial.
 The controversy revolved partly around the relationship between the two memorials—Lutyens felt that the two designs would complement one another, but the city had given Lutyens a budget of £2,000, a tenth of that allocated to him by the NER, and some members of the local community were concerned that the railway company's memorial would be much larger and would overshadow the city's.
 Another concern, raised by a city councillor, was that visitors walking into the city centre from the railway station would see the NER's memorial first.
 Lutyens responded that he felt the two memorials would show a common purpose, and thus that their proximity was not an issue.